Esri/react-arcgis/README.md

 This project provides a library with a few ready to use React components (`<Map />`, `<Scene />`, `<WebMap />`, and `<WebScene />`) to get you started using the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) in your React application.
 These components use [esri-loader](https://github.com/Esri/esri-loader) under the hood to lazy-load the ArcGIS API modules.

-> **IMPORTANT:** You do **not** need `react-arcgis` to use the ArcGIS API in your React application.
+**_IMPORTANT_: You do _not_ need `react-arcgis` to use the ArcGIS API in your React application.
 If the above generic components do not suit your needs you can very easily [create your own React components that load the ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/guide/react) using [esri-loader](https://developers.arcgis.com/javascript/latest/guide/esri-loader).
-Alternatively, you could get started with the components in this library and then [add your own components](#creating-your-own-components) as needed.
+Alternatively, you could get started with the components in this library and then [add your own components](#creating-your-own-components) as needed.**

 ## Installation